 - On the entrance of the Greek Temple of Apollo at Delphi a Delphic maxim was inscribed: “Know thyself” 1

 - In the Tao Te Ching, the sage Lao Tzu says: “Knowing others is Wisdom, knowing yourself is Enlightenment.”
 2

 - In the Book of Thomas the Contender, Jesus said to Thomas: “For he who has not known himself has known nothing, but he who has known himself has at the same time already achieved knowledge about the depth of the all.”
 3

 A reading of sacred texts shows that many ancient cultures had a strong focus on discovering who they really were.
 To find an answer to this question people throughout the ages have used specific practices to explore their fundamental inner nature — sometimes referred to as the consciousness, the soul, or essence.

 Exploring Consciousness With Self-Knowledge

 The consciousness is the part of us that Belsebuub explains is the source of the peace behind our transitory thoughts and emotions.
 One common way to explore feelings of consciousness is through practices of meditation where a person observes and watches their thought processes.
 There are also practices which can be used throughout life to activate this latent part of ourselves.
-Consciousness is also the part of us that is active beyond our body during out-of-body experiences (OBE), lucid dreams and near-death experiences.
+Consciousness is also the part of us that is active beyond our body during out-of-body experiences (OBE) and in lucid dreams.
 In daily life, it gives us the ability to see with clarity when we look around ourselves in awareness.